8260

 Similar to the T-Carrier networks found in North America, the E-Carrier differences are rather small but significant.
 Performing the same tasks over a network that is essentially the same, the difference lies in the encoding and data-transfer methods.

 Equipment designed to work for E1 networks must be capable of sending and receiving data in this way.
-By sending alarm monitoring information over an E1 link, you circumvent the need for an expansive LAN while maintaining a relatively fast connection rate.
+By sending alarm monitoring information over one of these links, you circumvent the need for an expansive LAN while maintaining a relatively fast connection rate.

 E1 Standards Adoption - Many countries outside of the United States choose to use E1 as a Standard

 E1 and T1 serve a similar purpose.
-The E1 standards have become rather common in almost all countries around the world except for countries with established T1 networks; most notably the United States., Canada, and Japan.
-Created by the Commission of European Post and Telecommunications (CEPT) and adopted by the International Telecommunication Union Telecommunication Standardization Sector (ITU-T), the E-carrier networks (most often E1), have become an international foundation for digital voice communications around the world.
+The E1 standards have become rather common in almost all countries around the world - except for countries with established T1 networks.
+The most notably countries are the United States, Canada, and Japan.
+These E-carrier networks (most often E1), have become an international foundation for digital voice communications around the world.

 Is E1 easier or harder to manage than other data transport channels?